What to Do If You Are Bitten by a Tick

 Saving Ticks

-- Put the tick in a sealed container of rubbing alcohol.
+- Alternatively, put the tick in a securely sealed container of rubbing alcohol.

 Calling Your Health Provider